Photosensitizer: Organometallic

 Organometallic photosensitizers contain a metal atom chelated to at least one organic ligand.
 The photosensitizing capacities of these molecules result from electronic interactions between the metal and ligand(s).
 Popular electron-rich metal centers for these complexes include Iridium, Ruthenium, and Rhodium.
 These metals, as well as others, are common metal centers for photosensitizers due to their highly filled d-orbitals, or high d-electron counts, to promote metal to ligand charge transfer from pi-electron accepting ligands.
 This interaction between the metal center and the ligand leads to a large continuum of orbitals within both the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO) which allows for excited electrons to switch multiplicities via intersystem crossing.

 While many organometallic photosensitizer compounds are made synthetically, there also exists naturally occurring, light-harvesting organometallic photosensitizers as well.
 Some relevant naturally occurring examples of organometallic photosensitizers include Chlorophyll A and Chlorophyll B.

 Organic

 Organic photosensitizers are carbon-based molecules which are capable of photosensitizing.
 The earliest studied photosensitizers were aromatic hydrocarbons which absorbed light in the presence of oxygen to produce reactive oxygen species.
 These organic photosensitizers are made up of highly conjugated systems which promote electron delocalization.
 Due to their high conjugation, these systems have a smaller gap between the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO) as well as a continuum of orbitals within the HOMO and LUMO.
 The smaller band gap and the continuum of orbitals in both the conduction band and the valence band allow for these materials to enter their triplet state more efficiently, making them better photosensitizers.
-Some notable organic photosensitizers which have been studied extensively include benzophenones, methylene blue, and rose Bengal.
+Some notable organic photosensitizers which have been studied extensively include benzophenones, methylene blue, rose Bengal, flavins, pterins and others.

 Nanomaterials

+A wide variety of nanomaterials function as photosensitizers.

+Monatomic gaseous mercury (considered as the smallest possible cluster compound) is a photosensitizer catalyzing radical dehydrogenation.